jdbeightol/framework/README.md

-cd example # move into the example directory export FRAMEWORK_REQUIRE_LIB="${PWD}/lib" # override the library directory for this example ./example.sh # run the example script exit # leave the subshell; no state from the above commands should remain
+cd example # move into the example directory export FRAMEWORK_REQUIRE_LIB="${PWD}/lib" # override the library directory for this example ./example.sh # run the example script

+declare -F | awk '/hello::/' # since `./example.sh` ran in a subshell, nothing should remain from its require statement require hello # you can play with imported functions directly if you run `require` here declare -F | awk '/hello::/' # see?

+hello::world # have fun!

+exit # when you're finished, leave the subshell; no state from the above commands should linger
 ```

 ## conventions